unpc2026/diaryasprogrammer/README.md

    * What it is
    * What it is not
-   * Its abstraction level
+   * Proper abstraction level
-   * Its explicit boundaries
+   * Explicit boundaries

 2. **Behavior & Logical Consequences**